Woodstock, New Brunswick: Media

 Woodstock's radio station is CJCJ-FM.
-The newspaper is the Bugle-Observer.
+The weekly newspapers are the Bugle-Observer and the River Valley Sun.

 Architecture

 Many of the original wooden buildings have not survived into modern times.
 Calamities over the years included a hurricane in 1836, and fires in 1860, and 1911, As a result, much of downtown was rebuilt in the brick that remains today.
 Before the arrival of the railway, businesses faced the river banks, since they provided transportation, energy, and water.
 With the switch to rail and road traffic buildings face roads instead.

 The George Frederick Clarke house, built in 1905, is a provincial historic site valued as a rare example of residential Regency architecture.

 The Old Carleton County Court House was built in 1833.
 When new court house was constructed, the old one was used as a horse barn from 1911 to 1960 when it was purchased by the Carleton County Historical Society.
 It was the site of the George Gee trial, and that of Minnie Bell Sharp who ran the Woodstock School of Music in the early 1900s.